docs-plus/ep_wrtc_heading/README.md

 - Finding H tags function fixed, we only need searching lines that has an H tag.
 - Adjust the new socket settings
 - Webrtc modal error.
+- Display latency status for all users who participate in video calling.

 ## License

 This project is licensed under the [MIT License](./LICENSE).